anupanandsingh/anupanandsingh.github.io/_pages/maple.md

 <details>
 <summary>Abstract</summary>

-The quest to understand out-of-equilibrium behavior of complex quantum systems represents one of the frontiers of contemporary quantum science.
-For a long time, the prevailing belief has been that complex quantum systems, comprising many interacting degrees of freedom, all suffer the same inevitable fate: that of thermalization, whereby the system relaxes towards a featureless thermal state, completely "forgetting" its initial condition.
-However, a flurry of recent works has unearthed a new paradigm of behavior in many well-known physical systems, including Rydberg atoms, lattice gauge theories, and certain kinds of frustrated magnets.
+The quest to understand out-of-equilibrium behaviour of complex quantum systems represents one of the frontiers of contemporary quantum science.
+For a long time, the prevailing belief has been that complex quantum systems, comprising many interacting degrees of freedom, all suffer the same inevitable fate: that of thermalisation, whereby the system relaxes towards a featureless thermal state, completely "forgetting" its initial condition.
+However, a flurry of recent works has unearthed a new paradigm of behaviour in many well-known physical systems, including Rydberg atoms, lattice gauge theories, and certain kinds of frustrated magnets.
 Such systems have been understood to possess a subtle breakdown of ergodicity, now commonly known as "quantum many-body scars".
-Quantum many-body scars exhibit fascinating properties, such as extreme sensitivity to initial conditions: while a system initialized randomly undergoes chaotic dynamics and thermalization, specific initial conditions can result in persistent dynamical revivals, surpassing native thermalization timescales.
+Quantum many-body scars exhibit fascinating properties, such as extreme sensitivity to initial conditions: while a system initialised randomly undergoes chaotic dynamics and thermalisation, specific initial conditions can result in persistent dynamical revivals, surpassing native thermalisation timescales.
 The discovery of quantum many-body scars has not only deepened our understanding of many-body quantum mechanics, but it also has direct practical relevance for improving the control over the delicate physical phenomena underpinning quantum technologies.
 In this talk, I will present a pedagogical overview of this fascinating new field of physics, highlighting a few of the remaining mysteries for theory and future experiments.

 </details>